TEKKEN-254/client/_posts/2022-06-05-queen-arrow-forbes-africa.md

     <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-In a follow-up tweet, QueenArrow thanked numerous people for their assistance with her application, including co-founder and PR manager of South African esports organisation Goliath Gaming Gabbi Brondani, South African esports commentator Sam Wright, and UYU CEO Jinhee Kim.
-The accolade comes as she continues to gain recognition globally for her efforts as an advocate of esports in Kenya since [joining American esports organisation UYU](https://tekken254.co.ke/news/2021/02/19/queenarrow-joins-uyu) in early 2021.
+In a follow-up tweet, QueenArrow thanked numerous people for their assistance with her application, including co-founder and PR manager of South African esports organisation Goliath Gaming Gabbi Brondani, South African esports commentator Sam Wright, and CEO of American esports organisation UYU Jinhee Kim.
+The accolade comes as she continues to gain recognition globally for her efforts as an advocate of esports in Kenya since [joining UYU](https://tekken254.co.ke/news/2021/02/19/queenarrow-joins-uyu) as a content creator in early 2021.